biohacker0/Kanban-Board/README.md

-# Drag and Drop Functionality in JavaScript for KanBan Project
+# Drag and Drop JavaScript Project

-This project provides a JavaScript code snippet for implementing drag and drop interactions between draggable items and droppable areas on a webpage.
+This project provides a simple implementation of drag and drop functionality using JavaScript.
+It allows users to drag items from one area of the webpage and drop them into another, enhancing user interaction and usability.

-## Overview
+## Features

-The provided code enables users to drag items with the class `task` and drop them into areas with the class `swim-lane`.
-Upon dragging, the item receives a visual indication by adding the class `is-dragging`.
-Dropping an item places it above the nearest item in the drop area.
+- Draggable items: Users can drag elements with the class `task`.
+- Droppable areas: These are defined by elements with the class `swim-lane`.
+- Visual feedback: When an item is being dragged, it receives visual feedback by adding the class `is-dragging`.
+- Dynamic positioning: When dropping an item, it is placed above the nearest item in the drop area.

 [Blog](https://corvus-ikshana.hashnode.dev/kanban-board-in-plain-javascript)